OpenNebula/marketplace-docs/source/service/vnf.rst

 Tutorials
 =========

-In this section we will demonstrate how this appliance can be used - but there is a need for a few prerequisities.
+In this section, we will demonstrate how this appliance can be used - but there is a need for a few prerequisites.
 VNF appliance is useful only when there are networks involved so we will create a couple of virtual networks in OpenNebula - if you do not know how to create them then peek into the `Virtual Network Management <https://docs.opennebula.org/stable/operation/network_management/manage_vnets.html>`_ documentation in OpenNebula.

 ================ ==================== ========================================= =================== ===============
 Network Name     Subnet               Range                                     Gateway             DNS